meuzishun/web-app-template-2024/README.md

 #### Generating Components

+Before we start generating components, let's plan the structure of our feature.
+For `posts`, we need:

+1. **Post Component**: Represents a single post.
+2. **PostsContainer Component**: A container displaying multiple `Post` components.
+3. **Posts Component**: An outer wrapper for additional features (e.g., header, layout).

 Before we start generating components, let's take a moment and think about the structure of what we are creating.
 We'll need a component for an individual post, a container for the posts, and an outer wrapped so we can include a header.
 Later we will alter some of these components when we implement the hide/display state.

 Let's change the name of our first component to 'Post'.
 We will include a single prop, 'post', and the type will be our PostType we generated earlier.
 We then need to import this type.
 This component will not use a hook.
 Confirm the generated code: